lukekeyte/puffin-docs/README.md

 ## Citation

-If you use SIMBA in your research, please cite:
+If you use PUFFIN in your research, please cite:
 [Citation information to be added]

 ## License